Julia Child’s Sole Meunière

 The first time Julia Child ate sole meunière was in 1948 in Rouen, France where the maître d’hótel at La Couronne would have most likely prepared it for her table-side.

-Rumour has it this is the dish that transformed Julia Child from a person who simply loved to eat into someone who loved to cook.
-One could even argue that the culinary world is a better place because of Sole Meunière.
+Rumour has it this is the dish that transformed her from a person who simply loved to eat into someone who loved to cook.
+One could even argue that the culinary world is a better place because of sole meunière.

 - Salt and freshly ground white pepper

-- 1/2 cup or so flour in a plate
+- 1/2 cup or so flour on a plate

 - 1 lemon, cut into wedges

-- Special Equipment Suggested: 2 heavy no-stick frying pans would be useful, to hold all the fish at once; hot plates or a hot platter; a wide plastic spatula.
+- 2 heavy non-stick frying pans would be useful, to hold all the fish at once; hot plates or a hot platter; a wide plastic spatula.

-- Sauce and serving: Sprinkle each fillet with parsley.
+- Sprinkle each fillet with parsley.
 Wipe the frying pan clean, set over high heat, and add the fresh butter; heat until bubbling and pour over the fillets – the parsley will bubble up nicely.
 Decorate with lemon wedges, and serve at once.